DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop5/Part_III.md

 VC.Unit <- merged_VC1 %>% mutate(Unit = Context)
 ```

-Then we use the ```filter``` function function to choose all the levels from Unit 003.
-The last step before we calculate is to use the ```mutate``` function to combine assemblage counts from the last two layers because they have low counts.
+Then we use the ```filter``` function to choose all the levels from Quadrat 003.
+The last step before we calculate is to use the ```mutate``` function to combine assemblage counts from the last two contexts because they have low counts.
 Finally we can compute the MCDs and TPQs!

-#### Calculate MCDs for each level -- Lines XX
+#### Lines 121-126: Compute MCDs for each context in Quadrat 003
 ```
 MCDs <- VC.Unit.Quad3a %>% group_by(Unit) %>%
 dplyr::summarize (sumOfProducts = sum(midPoint*Count),